XingxinHE/Hex/pages/pointer.md

 - to allocate new objects on the heap
 - to pass functions to other functions
 - to iterate over elements in arrays or other data structures

 # 🚀Benefit / Pro
 A *pointer* introduces a level of **indirection** to a program.
 Rather than <u>manipulate an object directly</u>😑, we <u>manipulate a pointer that holds the address of an object</u>😍.

+# 💊Cons
+A pointer does not know how many elements it points to.

 # 🏷(Sub)Categories
 - In C++, there are 2 main categories.